Minstead

+The 13th-century All Saints' church is near to the pub up a small hill.

 Overview

-Minstead is a small village and civil parish in the New Forest.
-The majority of the parish area is a complex of woodland, heathland, acid grassland, scrub and valley bog, supporting a great richness and diversity of wildlife.
-One mile north of the village at Lower Canterton lies the Rufus Stone, said to mark the place where in 1100 King William II ("William Rufus") was killed by an arrow whilst out hunting.
+Minstead is a small village and civil parish in the New Forest, south of the A31 road.
+The majority of the parish area is a complex of woodland, heathland, acid grassland, scrub and valley bog, supporting a diversity of wildlife.

+North of the village on the north side of the A31 at Lower Canterton lies the Rufus Stone, said to mark the place where in 1100 King William II ("William Rufus") was killed by an arrow whilst out hunting.

-Nearby Furzey Gardens contain 8 acre of landscaped gardens containing many interesting and rare plants.
+Also north of the village, south of the A31, Furzey Gardens contain 8 acre of landscaped gardens containing many interesting and rare plants.
 There is also a gallery, open to the public from March to October, as well as a tree house and play area for children.